Learn a Few Simple Pastry-Techniques When Working with Dough

 You may recognize some common problem areas and be able to begin to utilize some of the suggestions made here.

-or shortening are the fats that in solid form makes this happen.
+Butter or shortening are the fats that in solid form makes this happen, so don't melt your butter.

 Make sure your mixture is crumbly, and then chill the dough as a